kouhin/redux-dataloader/README.md

  `action` is orignal dispatched action.
 It usually contains parameters for fetching data.

- You can use `createDataLoaderMiddleware(loaders, ...args)` to add extra objects to context.
+ You can use `createDataLoaderMiddleware(loaders, args)` to add extra objects to context.

 #### **`options:object`**